w5xd/PacketRainGauge/README.md

 magnet and sensor geometry are designed:
 <a href='https://www.silabs.com/documents/public/application-notes/an1018-si72xx-sensors.pdf'>
 https://www.silabs.com/documents/public/application-notes/an1018-si72xx-sensors.pdf<a>
+A K&J Magnetics B422 magnet matches the original magnet's dimensions, and is manufactured so that its pole axis can be oriented to penetrate the Si7210.

 The original
 battery compartment is retained after removing the PCB that shares the